 - Variety: Social-Media’s Latest Exercise: Getting Worked Up Over a Peloton Ad

 - Vox: Peloton’s terrifying new ad is the best horror movie in recent memory

-Peloton is the leader in the spin-at-home movement but let’s face it, not everyone can afford to buy a Peloton bike and then pay its $39 monthly fee.
-I can’t, that is for sure.
-That is where the genius of the Peloton App comes into play.
-For only $19.50 per month, I can access all of the same live and on-demand classes on my own less expensive bike.
-If you follow my blog, I’ve been preaching about this for a while now.
+Peloton is undoubtedly the leader in the spin-at-home movement but as we know, not everyone can afford to buy a Peloton bike and then pay its $39 monthly fee.
+(I can’t, that is for sure but it would be the best Christmas gift to ever receive…as long at they also pay the monthly fee.)
+That is where the genius of their Peloton App comes into play.
+For only $12.99 per month, folks can access all of the same live and on-demand classes on their own less expensive bike.
+If you follow my blog, I’ve been preaching about how great the Peloton App is for a while now.
+It’s amazing.

 How much does the Peloton App cost?
 Boy, I get this question a lot.